selcarmesan/Pawns-Board/docs/README.md

 methods in them to correctly call them during the proper events.
 - Changed the view to only care about a single player that is specified upon construction, only showing their hand, and only allowing them to interact when it is their turn.

+Homework 8 Changelog:
+- Changed the model to now have a getDeck method, which returns a copy of that player's remaining deck, such that the adapter works properly as their model needs to be able to return the deck.